Midday Saver vs A1: which Synergy tariff actually saves you money?

 - By phone on Synergy's line, 13 13 53

-- Timing: a switch usually takes effect from your next meter read
+- Timing: a switch usually takes effect within your next billing cycle

 No lock-in contract, no switching fee.
 You can run Midday Saver for a billing period and move back if it doesn't suit.